Sizing an option pool correctly is a delicate balancing act that many founders get wrong—a potentially costly mistake.

 - You may need to offer early employees more equity since they’re taking a bigger risk joining a relatively unproven company.

-- If you anticipate hiring C-suite level executives before your next fundraising, you may want to increase the size of your option pool, as you’ll likely need to offer them a healthy percentage to incentivize them to join.
+- Option pools are typically increased at each fundraising round.
+Especially if you anticipate hiring C-suite level executives before your next fundraise, you’ll likely need to offer them a healthy percentage to incentivize them to join.

-As a bonus, having a specific plan can help remove the temptation to over-grant equity, as you only have a specific amount of shares to work with.
+As a bonus, having a specific compensation plan can help remove the temptation to over-grant equity, as you’ll only have a specific amount of shares to work with.

 Investors prefer larger option pools because that usually means your option pool will last longer, potentially reducing their dilution.
-Because of this, they may pressure you into creating a larger pool than you need, citing industry benchmarks.
+They may pressure you into creating a larger pool than you need, citing industry benchmarks.
 This is where your hiring plan comes in—by thoughtfully mapping out your key hires over the next year or two and how much equity they need, you can show investors how you came to your number and may be able to negotiate a smaller, more realistic pool.

 Diving into the pool at the deep end

-Sizing an option pool may be as much art as it is science, but that doesn’t mean you can’t make informed decisions.
+There’s no precise formula for how to size your option pool.
+But that doesn’t mean you can’t make informed decisions.
 By putting together a realistic hiring plan, you can get a good idea of how many options you need to set aside, giving you a basis to push back if investors ask you to create a bigger pool than necessary.

-Once you figure out how big your pool should be and are ready to start creating one, check out Carta’s sample stock option plan.
+When you’re ready to create an option pool, check out Carta’s sample stock option plan.
 This document can serve as a starting point for you and your legal representation to begin creating your company’s option plan, which is often one of the toughest parts of the process.